 The Pilgrims Restaurant is proud to be one of only five restaurants to be shortlisted by Taste of the West for the title of Best Restaurant in 2014.

-Welcome to The Pilgrims Restaurant site, in which we will try to give you a glimpse of what awaits, should you visit.
+Welcome to The Pilgrims Restaurant site, in which we will try to give you a glimpse of what awaits whether you come to dine with us or to stay awhile.
 So, are you sitting comfortably?
 Let me tell you a very short story.

 Although there is space to spare we run a small operation, because we do it ourselves.
 Sally runs the place with the relaxed efficiency that ensures a warm welcome and superb service.
 Jools’ cooking is based simply on treating stunning local ingredients with the imagination they inspire and the respect they deserve.
 A menu inspired by the produce grown and reared on our doorstep, and the artisans making cheeses, ciders and smoking eels in the nooks and crannies we’ve gradually discovered.
 And Stylish?
 Well, we may be in the country but we can still be civilised about it.
 (Farrow and Ball are only in Dorset after all,) A small but very able team assist, bless ‘em.